CesarLeoni/Therapeutic-Chatbot-Thesis/README.md

 ## 23.11.2024 04:10 - Chatbot working on Telegram

 ## 25.11.2024 05:17 - Chatbot able to transcript voice messages from Telegram

+## 29.11.2024 10:43 - Chatbot able to have multiple conversations at once